hbrmn/hbrmn.github.io/_pages/about.md

 About
 ======

 Hi!
-My I'm Henrik Bradtmüller, a Materials Scientist with a background in chemistry and specialization in solid-state nuclear magnetic resonance (NMR) spectroscopy.
+I'm Henrik Bradtmüller, a Materials Scientist with a background in chemistry and specialization in solid-state nuclear magnetic resonance (NMR) spectroscopy.
 Currently I work as a Postdoctoral Researcher at the University of Münster, in the Department of Physical Chemistry.

 My main research